Potla1995/Chuuko-demo-Koi-ga-Shitai/3/src/chapter1.md

 Then, while glaring sharply at me,

 "I'll ask without beating around the bush.
-Is it true that you're violating Ayame-san, Hatsushiba-san and Suwama-san each other?"
+Is it true that you're violating Ayame-san, Hatsushiba-san and Suwama-san?"

 As expected.